 An employee review template is one of the most effective tools you can use to deliver consistent, constructive feedback across your organization.
 In fact, 80% of employees who say they’ve received meaningful feedback recently report being fully engaged at work.

-Great managers use feedback to create a development-focused culture closely tied to innovation, productivity, and retention, and detailed template can support this process.
-This article discusses what an employee review is and how to write one, and how to use template to do so.
-It also provides a free customizable employee review template to get you started.
+Strong reviews build a development-focused culture linked to innovation, productivity, and retention.
+A good template keeps that feedback structured and specific.
+This article explains what an employee review is, how to write one, and how to use a template to do it well.
+It also includes a free, customizable employee performance review template in Word, Excel, and PDF to get you started.

 Contents